gopi-suvanam/scribbler/DOCS.md

 ## URL Structure
 - The URL of Github pages deployment is https://decentralized-intelligence.com/jsnb/.
 - For downloaded file it will be file://path/index.html.
 For self hosted solutions the main link will be as per the deployment.
 - Following the main link, there can be an anchor attached.
 The location of the anchor is taken as the file to be loaded into the notebook.
-For example, [https://decentralized-intelligence.com/jsnb/#/jsnb/examples/Hello-world.jsnb](https://decentralized-intelligence.com/jsnb/#/jsnb/examples/Hello-world.jsnb]) will "GET" the file https://decentralized-intelligence.com/jsnb/examples/Hello-world.jsnb and load it into JSNB.
+For example, [https://decentralized-intelligence.com/jsnb/#/jsnb/examples/Hello-world.jsnb](https://decentralized-intelligence.com/jsnb/#/jsnb/examples/Hello-world.jsnb]) will "GET" the file https://decentralized-intelligence.com/jsnb/examples/Hello-world.jsnb and load it into Scribbler.
 The file has to be available publicly to load in this fashion.
 - Git hub files can be loaded using a shorter notation of github:user-name/repo/path-of-file.
 So the above file can be linked as : [https://decentralized-intelligence.com/jsnb/#github:gopi-suvanam/jsnb/examples/Hello-world.jsnb](https://decentralized-intelligence.com/jsnb/#github:gopi-suvanam/jsnb/examples/Hello-world.jsnb).
-If the repo is public, JSNB will try to GET it and load it, else GitHub authentication dialoge will pop up.
+If the repo is public, Scribbler will try to GET it and load it, else GitHub authentication dialoge will pop up.
 - When a file is loded from or pushed to GitHub, the URL updates to this format.
 The URL can be shared with others for easy collaboration.

 ## Special Functions